gdiet/backup/README.md

 **The `target` parameter:**

-The `target` parameter specifies the DedupFS directory to copy the source files / directories to.
+The `target` parameter specifies the DedupFS directory to copy the source files and directories to.
 Only the forward slash "`/`" is interpreted as path separator.
 The backslash "`\`" is used as escape character.

 In the `target` parameter's path elements, everything enclosed by square brackets `[...]` is interpreted as [java.text.SimpleDateFormat](https://docs.oracle.com/en/java/javase/17/docs/api/java.base/java/text/SimpleDateFormat.html) for formatting the current date/time, unless the opening square bracket is escaped with a backslash "`\`".

 If a `target` path element starts with the question mark "`?`", the question mark is removed and the corresponding target directory and its children are created if missing.

 If a `target` path element starts with the exclamation mark "`!`", the exclamation mark is removed.
 It is ensured that the corresponding target directory does not exist, then it and its children are created.
 The exclamation mark can be escaped with a backslash `\`.

 **The `reference` and `forceReference` parameters:**